Capital punishment in California: Public opinion

 The Field Research Corporation found in February 2004 that when asked how they personally felt about capital punishment, 68% supported it and 31% opposed it (6% offered no opinion).
 This was a decrease from 72% support two years previous, and an increase from 63% in 2000.
 This poll was asked about the time that Kevin Cooper had his execution stayed hours before his scheduled death after 20 years on death row.
 When asked if they thought the death penalty was generally fair and free of error in California, 58% agreed and 32% disagreed (11% offered no opinion).
 When the results were broken down along ethnicity, of the people who identified themselves as African American, 57% disagreed that the death penalty was fair and free of error.

 A poll in March 2012 found that "61% of registered voters from the state of California say they would vote to keep the death penalty, should a death penalty initiative appear on the November 2012 ballot" An August 2012 poll found that "support for Prop 34, which would repeal California's death penalty, fell from 45.5% to 35.9%."

 A PPIC poll from September 2012 showed that 55% of all adults and 50% of likely voters prefer life in prison without the possibility of parole over the death penalty when given the choice.

 A Field Poll in September 2014 showed that 56% support the death penalty, down from 69% three years earlier.
 Support for the death penalty in California had not been at this low a level since the mid-1960s.

 A UC Berkeley Institute of Governmental Studies poll in 2019 found that 61% of California's registered voters supported the death penalty, with 39% opposed.
 However, this polls did not have an "undecided" option.

 A UC Berkeley Institute of Governmental Studies poll in April 2021 found that 44% of California's registered voters supported a proposed 2022 constitutional amendment to abolish the death penalty, with 35% opposed and 21% undecided.
 48% supported Governor Gavin Newsom's death penalty moratorium executive order, with 35% opposed.
 The poll found sharp racial and partisan divides on support for the death penalty in the state, with Democrats opposing it 63%-37% and Republicans supporting it 68%-32%.
 No party preference voters opposed it 43%-31%.
-Among registered voters, 54% of African-Americans, 46% of whites, 41% of Latinx, and 38% of Asian and Pacific Islanders supported abolition.
+Among registered voters, 54% of African-Americans, 46% of whites, 41% of Latinos, and 38% of Asian and Pacific Islanders supported abolition.

 Statistics

 Sentencing numbers by county

 Number of death sentences per county as of May 2025.
-There are 703 inmates awaiting execution but there are 711 death sentences since some inmates have received multiple death sentences.
+There are 587 inmates awaiting execution but there are 593 inmates listed since some inmates have received death sentences in multiple counties.